-Parameter Selection/settings Description Synchronization time 00:00:00 to 23:59:59 Synchronization time for completion and restart of counters or integrators for which the "Type" parameter is configured as "Periodical", "Daily", or "Weekly".
+Parameter Selection/settings Description Synchronization 00:00:00 to 23:59:59 Synchronization time for completion and time restart of counters or integrators for which the "Type" parameter is configured as "Periodical", "Daily", or "Weekly".
 Daily start 00:00:00 to 23:59:59 Start time of counters or integrators whose "Type" parameters are configured as "Daily from/to".
 Daily end 00:00:00 to 23:59:59 End time of counters or integrators whose "Type" parameters are configured as "Daily from/to".
 Period 1 min, 2 min, 3 min , 4 min, 5 min, 10 min, 15 min, 30 min, 1 h, 2 h, 3 h, 4 h, 6 h, 8 h, 12 h Pulse period of counters or integrators for which the "Type" parameter is configured as "Periodical".

 Parameter Selection/settings Description Day of the week Sunday, Monday , Tuesday, Wednesday, Thursday, Friday, Saturday Day of the week on which the counters and integrators for which the "Type" parameter is configured as "Weekly", are saved at the synchronization time and restarted with the start value 0.
 Reset signal Digital selector The reset signal is used to set the count- No selection er and integrator statuses to 0 (independent of other parameters).
-Integr. behavior in the event of fault Behavior in the event of fault when integrating a measured value or determining the total flow Interrupt calculation Calculation is interrupted while the fault exists.
+Integr. behavior in the event of fault Interrupt calculation Calculation is interrupted while the fault exists.
 Discard calculation The calculation results are discarded.